 The Company leases out its buildings under operating leases with the term of the leases ranging from 1 to 2 years.
 None of the leases includes contingent rentals.

-Revenue from buildings under operating lease during the year is as disclosed in Note 26.
+Revenue from buildings under operating lease for the year 2021 is as disclosed in Note 24.

-Total future minimum lease payments receivable under these non-cancellable operating leases contracted for as at the reporting date but not recognised as receivables are as follows:
+The Company does not have any non-cancellable operating leases contracted for as at the reporting date but not recognised as receivables.